 5 Shea Butter Uses for Healthy Skin

 African people are very familiar with shea butter uses (shea is native to Africa) and it is becoming quite popular throughout the world for its highly moisturizing effects.
 Check out the article on shea butter benefits to learn more about when to use it.
 Always be sure to purchase unrefined, pure shea butter that still holds the vital energy of Mother Earth.
-In this way, you will be nourishing your skin and your spirit :) I like to purchase my shea butter from Mountain Rose Herbs.
+In this way, you will be nourishing your skin and your spirit :)

 I’ve used shea butter on its own as a skin moisturizer and lip balm, as an ingredient in natural face creams for mature and dry skin and as a main ingredient in body butter specifically for pregnant growing skin.
 It is a versatile butter and is very healing.